Python Questions and Answers – Bitwise – 2

 Answer: b

-Explanation: In most cases the value of two’s complement is different from the original value.
-However, there are cases in which the two’s complement value may be equal to the original value.
-For example, the two’s complement of 10000000 is also equal to 10000000.
-Hence the statement is false.
+Explanation: In most cases, the two’s complement of a binary number is different from the original value.
+However, there is a special case in which the two’s complement is equal to the original value.
+For example, in an 8-bit system, the binary number 10000000 represents -128.
+Taking the two’s complement of this number results in the same binary value: 10000000.
+This happens because -128 is the minimum value that can be represented in 8-bit two’s complement format, and it does not have a positive counterpart.
+Hence, the statement is false.

 2. The one’s complement of 110010101 is: